Blue checking accounts icon

 Planning Your Future Forming Money Habits

-If you’re like many Americans, chances are in recent years you have put saving on your back burner.
+If you’re like many Americans, chances are you put saving on your back burner the past couple years.

-That said, now is an excellent time to begin rethinking your savings strategy.
+That said, if you’re still reticent to save, you may want to begin rethinking your savings strategy.

+The Fed has given clear signals that the central bank will cut its interest rate in September 2024.
+But wait, wouldn’t that be detrimental to your savings strategy?
+The cut is projected to be minimal, meaning the rate will still be attractive for long-term saving.
 While higher interest rates are suboptimal for borrowers, those who are in the habit of stashing away extra money welcome an uptick.
 The reason is simple: Higher rates produce better returns on investment.
-In addition, the relative calm of a guaranteed return on investment — a defining characteristic of most savings vehicles — is a bit more appealing when the stock market becomes less predictable.
+In addition, the relative calm of a guaranteed return on investment—a defining characteristic of most savings vehicles—is a bit more appealing when the stock market becomes less predictable.
 And most importantly, a strong savings portfolio can help mitigate the negative effects of inflation.

 Where to start